private-octopus/picoquic/doc/parallel.md

 range of port numbers, but then we would need to ensure that the nework threads use port numbers in that range.

+# Managing tokens and tickets

+In QUIC, tokens and session resumption tickets are used to speed up the establishment of new sessions.
+They are created by the server, passed to the client over a connection, and used by the client to start a new connection.
+If we have multiple servers, we must assume that the server processing the new connection is not the same as the server that created the token or the ticket.
+We can manage that using a Session Ticket Encryption key (STEK) shared by all servers in the cluster, but we have to be concerned with potential attacks in which the same token or ticket is used multiple times.
+We also need to be concerned with management of tokens and tickets for clients.

+## Preventing token reuse attacks

+Token reuse would allow attackers to bypass address validation and amplification limits.
+A valid token could be distributed to a botnet and used in a denial of service attack against the server cluster, or also as a reflection attack against a third party target.
+Picoquic prevents that by keeping track of used tokens in the QUIC context, but we need to use a separate QUIC context for each thread.
+Without a global check, the botnet would be able to use the same token once per server, process and thread.

+We could use a shared database of used tokens, or maybe a simple Bloom filter if we are only concerned with threads on a single server.
+Each server thread would check the database of the filter before accepting the token.
+If a taken is already used, address validation will remained required.
+This solves the problem, but requires some kind of remote procedure call (RPC) to a central database, or some shared memory and locking mechanism to access the Bloom filter, neither of which is very attractive.

+## Mitigating session ticket reuse

+Session ticket reuse is probably not very interesting as a denial-of-service attack because the botnet could just as well start a series of new sessions.
+Reusing the session ticket would just make the new sessions easier to process by the server, which means the DOS attack would be weaker.
+But if the session ticket is use as a zero RTT replay, the reuse will allow for multiple "zero RTT replays" which will only be limited by the standard protection built in TLS 1.3: the ticket can only be replayed for a very short time window after the capture the capture of the zero RTT exchange.

+The zero RTT attack is of course mitigated if the server application does not use zero RTT, or if the zero RTT data is designed to be replayable without changing the state of the system.

+## Enabling client more tokens and tickets

+If the service assumes that servers will perform client mode connections, these client mode connections will need to retrieve previously obtained sessions and tickets.
+A general solution would require managing a centralized data base of tokens and tickets, accessible by all server threads.

+However, it may be sufficient to build an "affinity" mechanism, in which the service will try to reuse the same thread or process for its outgoing connection to a given server.
+For example, the client could pick the thread or process from a hash of the server name.
+If the affinity mechanism works well enough, the chosen thread or process will have a valid store of tickets and tokens for the selected server name.

 # API discussion

 The previous part of this document discussed network connectivity issues,